ArturoDent/launch-config/README.md

 </br>

-So be careful, if you use this extension to start a launch configuration from a workspace folder different than that of the **active editor**, note that vscode's built-in folder-specific variables, like  `${workspaceFolder}`, will be resolved to the folder that you are calling into, **but** variables like `${file}` in that same launch configuration will be resolved to the active text editor at the time of triggering the command - which may not even  be in that same workspaceFolder.
+If you use this extension to start a launch configuration from a workspace folder different than that of the **active editor**, note that vscode's built-in folder-specific variables, like  `${workspaceFolder}`, will be resolved to the folder that you are calling into, **but** variables like `${file}` in that same launch configuration will be resolved to the active text editor at the time of triggering the command - which may not even  be in that same workspaceFolder.
 This may not be what you expect.

 </br>